fabacab/tumblr-crosspostr/readme.txt

 * WordPress's `Chat` post format becomes Tumblr's `Chat` post type
 * WordPress's `Gallery` post format becomes Tumblr's `Photoset` post type (sadly this is not yet implemented, but maybe one day soon!!)

-Other options and features enable tweaking additional metadata from your WordPress entry (notably tags and "Content source" attributions) to Tumblr, sending all your post archives to Tumblr in one click, and more.
+Other options enable tweaking additional metadata from your WordPress entry (notably tags and "Content source" attributions) to Tumblr, sending all your post archives to Tumblr in one click, and more.

-Tumblr Crosspostr transforms your WordPress website into a back-end for Tumblr.
-Create your posts using WordPress, but publish to Tumblr.
-This means you'll always have a portable copy of your entire Tumblr blog.

 == Installation ==